 The function of vapor permeable membrane is to prevent moisture ingress by acting as a “drainage plane” whilst enabling water vapor build up from inside the frame to escape.

-Sometimes called sarking, it is a waterproof but vapor permeable flexible sheet material that is fixed directly behind timber cladding or under roofing material.
+Sometimes called sarking or house wrap, it is a waterproof but vapor permeable flexible sheet material that is fixed directly behind timber cladding or under roofing material.

 Professionals will say that the best insulation for homes includes sarking, which will provide a draft proof barrier to keep wind driven rain or dust out of the wall cavity.